loichyan/thisctx/README.md

 ```

 > The value `true` means to use the default suffix `Context` and the value
-> `false` will remove the suffix from the generated type.
+> `false` removes the suffix from the generated type.

 ### `thisctx.unit`

-In Rust, the parentheses are required to construct a tuple struct even if it's
+In Rust, parentheses are required to construct a tuple struct even if it's
-empty. `thisctx` will convert an empty struct to a unit struct by default.
+empty. `thisctx` converts an empty struct to a unit struct by default.
 This
 allows you use the struct name to create a new context without having to add
-parentheses each time and can be disabled by passing `#[thisctx(no_unit)]`.
+parentheses each time and can be turned off by passing `#[thisctx(no_unit)]`.

 ```rust
 #[derive(WithContext)]